Wales: From North to South

 We meet at the Celtic Royal Hotel for a welcome dinner and a 2-night stay in this historic port town.
 Why not arrive early and independently visit Edward I's famous castle with its polygonal towers?
 Ffestiniog Travel can arrange rail travel to join this tour, please ask for a quotation.

 Day 2 – Snowdon Mountain Railway

-By coach to Llanberis this morning to take the diesel service to the summit of Snowdon (weather permitting).
-After lunch at the National Slate Museum, we round off the day with a narrow gauge steam journey on the Llanberis Lake Railway.
+By coach to Llanberis for a journey on the amazing Snowdon Mountain Railway.
+After a buffet lunch at the National Slate Museum, we round off the day with a narrow gauge steam journey on the Llanberis Lake Railway.